Mia-Salazar/Mia-Salazar/README.md

 ### Hello!
-I'm Mia Salazar and I'm a Front-End developer that is specializing in accessibility.
+I'm Mia Salazar, I have been a Front-end developer for 7 years now and I'm specializing in accessibility.

-I enjoy learning, discovering better ways to solve problems, working as a team with the other colleagues, and being in constant learning.
+I have worked with React, Angular and Vue.
+I'm a versatile person that enjoys learning, discovering better ways to solve problems, working as a team with the other colleagues, and being in constant learning.

 You can follow me at:
 ###